jgbrasier/KFEstimate.jl/README.md

 ### Quick Start

-- Gaussian States of mean x and covariance P:
+- The package works with the States structure which encapsulates both the mean x and covariance P of a state
 ```julia
 s = State(x::AbstractVector, P::AbstractMatrix)
 ```